-But in addition to treatment notes, lab reports, x-rays, and imaging studies, one of the most compelling items the SSA’s Disability Determination Services (DDS) can evaluate is a medical source statement from your primary treating physician.
+But in addition to treatment notes, lab reports, x-rays, and imaging studies, one of the most compelling items the SSA’s Disability Determination Service (DDS) can evaluate is a medical source statement from your primary treating physician.

 “A good medical source statement will outline what an individual is capable of performing when it comes to lifting, sitting, standing, and walking,” said Dr. Dale Robbins, M.D.
 J.D.
 “If you can have them list any postural and environmental limitations, that would be great as well.”